Court Leet News

 Some men signed the ‘View of Frankpledge’ and became jurymen.
 This doesn’t mean that they will automatically become an Officer of the Court, but offers the opportunity to be informed of the goings-on of the Court and to become more involved should they wish.

 Alcester Court Leet Family Fun Day

-This year the Family Fun day will take place on Saturday 9th September in the usual place; the field next to the Scout hut and tennis club in Moorfiled Road.
+The Family Fun day will take place on a Saturday in September in the usual place; the field next to the Scout hut and tennis club in Moorfiled Road.